KINGSLEY INSTITUTIONAL GOVERNANCE AUDIT

 Structurally Absent

-Institutional Governance Is Centralized
+Institutional Governance Requires Centralized Visibility

 Governance Debt Is Structural

-Completion of this assessment typically reveals:
+Completion of the KIGA frequently reveals:

-undocumented authority structures
+undocumented authority structures,

-dependency on individual interpretation
+dependency on individual interpretation,

-lack of centralized governance control
+and absence of centralized governance visibility.

-These are not operational inefficiencies.
+These conditions are not operational inefficiencies.

-They are architectural deficiencies.
+They are structural governance deficiencies.

-Kingsley Group publishes institutional governance architecture.
+Kingsley Group publishes institutional governance architecture references.

 Governance Debt Classification